Timothy C. Hain, MD Page last modified: January 29, 2015

 Comment: Ear plugs work by decreasing the amount of sound that the person is exposed to.
 This approach is generally frowned upon, because there is a feeling that wearing ear plugs over the long term will increase hyperacusis.
 It is thought that exposure to noise is habituating, and reducing the noise reduces the habituation effect.
 Nevertheless, as is the case with sunglasses when people are bothered by bright light, ear plugs or muffs can be very useful ( Sammeth, C. A., D. A. Preves, et al., 2000).
 Electronic noise suppression devices are used similarly, but they are less effective in reducing high-frequencies than passive methods.

 Sound generators work by conditioning the nervous system to tolerate sound.
-They are similar in appearence to a hearing aid.
+They are similar in appearance to a hearing aid.
 Examples of maskers include the Starkey Silent-Star, and the GHI "Tranquil".
 These devices are readjusted every month to gradually accomplish desensitization.
 (Vernon, J. A, 1987).

 TRT (Tinnitus Retraining Therapy) is a mixture of psychotherapy and masking (for tinnitus) or sound generators (for hyperacusis).
 (Jastreboff, 2000) TRT is presently a popular approach.
 It requires considerable time commitment